dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

 # A python website no framework needed part 2
-# A python website no framework needed part 2

 Its the second and the last part of how you can make a website with python using no framework , the purpose of these two articles is to show to the new developers that its possible to create a website with python without using a framework or any other PyPI package